Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 PDD-NOS children often go without close monitoring over time, going without a definitive diagnosis.
 Therefore, there is no funding for them.
 There is no programming at school because PDD-NOS is not considered a ‘stand-alone’ diagnosis, but instead it is usually shown as co-morbid with Autism Spectrum Disorder (ASD).

-By itself, PDD-NOS can cause a child to have a difficult time regulating moods and emotions (becoming worse in adolescence and with increased incidences of depression as the child ages).
 The child can have social communication problems… often bullied… and having orientation problems with time and place… difficulty with planning and organization… resistance to change… may be considered stubborn & oppositional… may panic when confronted with any of these situations.
 These conditions are also seen in children with Autism Spectrum Disorder.

 11% Slowly, I came to see him as a whole person, who just happened to have dirty blond hair, a flat butt, and autism.
 I didn’t want to think of him as mindlessly self-abusive, then it happened.
 I was there.
 Dar’s new sister (my third-born biological child) grabbed his crayons and offered to color a page for him.
 He grabbed them back and, as I walked by, he said, “I can do it” with perfect enunciation.
 Dar immediately reverted to looking at the ceiling while rocking his head side to side.
 The therapists and teachers didn’t believe that story.
 But I did, because I was there.